 • The deep forest is a habitat of varieties of exotic and endemic fauna – Elephant, Panther, Tiger, Spotted Deer, Sloth Bear, Nilgiri Thar are some of the animals that can be spotted.

 • Explore the natural bounties through an amazing trekking experience.
+Check out our essential trekking gear guide for a safe trekking experience.

 • The Sanctuary is an abode of over 800 species of flora and around 250 species of birds.